Fiorentina struggling to find purple patch

 Injury to key Argentina forward Nicolas Gonzalez, who could make his return on Thursday, has not helped their fortunes and they have tended to enjoy a lot of possession but struggled to find the net.

-Their 1-1 draw with RFS was perhaps the high point of that phenomenon when they fired off no fewer than 23 shots but could only score once against the Latvians in their Group A opener.
+Their 1-1 draw with RFS was perhaps the high point of that scenario when they fired off no fewer than 23 shots but could only score once against the Latvians in their Group A opener.

 Brazilian Artur Cabral - signed from Basel to replace Vlahovic - has alternated the striker's role with Real Madrid loanee Luka Jovic with decidedly average results so far.